yohanvalencia/lakekeeper/site/docs/getting-started.md

 If you have your own Storage (e.g. S3) available, you can deploy Lakekeeper using [docker compose](#option-2-docker-compose), deploy on [Kubernetes](#option-3-kubernetes), deploy the pre-build [Binary](#option-4-binary) directly or [compile Lakekeeper yourself](#option-5-build-from-sources).

+Lakekeeper is currently only compatible with Postgres >= 15.

 ## Deployment

 ### Option 1: 🐳 Examples